SouzaJBR/plutotv-iptv-server/README.md

 # Pluto.tv IPTV Server

 Pluto.tv based IPTV HTTP service.
-Based on [@evoactivity's code](https://github.com/evoactivity/PlutoIPTV).
+Based on [@evoactivity's code](https://github.com/evoactivity/PlutoIPTV), but rewrited with Typescript + Express.

 Primarly, to be used with external players, such as VLC or Kodi's Simple IPTV PVR, serving a local home network.